cmvandrevala/cmvandrevala.github.io/teaching/phy/122/lesson-plans/introduction-to-magnetism.md

   - Magnets
   - Magnetic Fields
   - Magnetic Force on Charged Particles
+objectives:
+  - Describe the properties of a magnetic field around a bar magnet
+  - Calculate the magnetic force on a moving charged particle
+  - Calculate the direction of the magnetic force on a charged particle using the right hand rules
 ---

-## 🎯 Objectives

-* Describe the properties of a magnetic field around a bar magnet
-* Calculate the magnetic force on a moving charged particle
-* Calculate the direction of the magnetic force on a charged particle using the right hand rules

 ## 📋 Sequence